angolaosc/aba/README.md

 # AOSC - ABA

 aba (Awesome Blogs by Angolans) a curated list of tech Blogs, YouTube Channels, Newsletter and many more, made by angolan developers and enthusiasts.

 The term "aba(in portuguese)", is literally translated to 'tab' in browsers, making it a fitting name for our project.

 The list is divided into categories, and each category is sorted alphabetically.
 The list is updated regularly, and we welcome contributions to the list.

 ## Adding a new 'aba'

 To add a new 'aba' to the list, you can either open a pull request or create an issue with the following information:

-### Format

 ```markdown
 | Name | Author | Topics separated by commas | [Link](https://example.com) |